 Fast forward nine years, I began my career in law enforcement.
 During my 10 year career, I specialized in DUI enforcement to protect the roadways from impaired drivers.
 It was my hope and goal to catch impaired drivers before a crash could happen, for their safety and the safety of everyone else on the roadway.
 Though, I am not personally a victim of impaired driving, I just never want another family experience the same, constant pain that my family did, and continues to, based on the decision of one man to drive while under the influence of alcohol and drugs."

 James Harms was tragically killed by 2 drunk drivers in 2007.
 James' son Carl works in Jacksonville through his organization JAXImpact to reach out to victims and families that have suffered tragedies due to road traffic crashes.
 His support and outreach have helped countless families across the country share their stories and raise awareness about road traffic safety.
-Here is Carl's story about his father.
+Here is what Carl says about his relationship with his father, and the legacy he leaves behind.

 "I’d like to introduce you to a hero, a Retired US Navy AQC (AW) he began his Naval career in San Diego California October 1968 graduating from Recruit Training Company 701, he was stationed at NAS Memphis from Jan to Aug of 1969, NAS Cecil Field Aug 1969 – Oct 1971 / Oct 1976 – July 1979 / Oct 82 – Oct 85 and Aug 89 – Jan 93, he served on the Aircraft Carriers USS FDR and USS America Oct 71 – Sept 76 and the USS Forrestal Aug 79 – Aug 82 and Oct 85 – May 89